 How to Make Creamy Taco Dip

-- Mix sour cream and cream cheese with taco seasoning until well combined.
+- In a large mixing bowl, mix together sour cream and cream cheese with the taco seasoning until well combined.

-- Spread refried beans into an 8x8 pan or a 2-quart casserole dish.
+- Spread the refried beans into an 8x8 pan or a 2-quart casserole dish.

-- Spread cream cheese mixture on top of beans.
+- Dollop the cream cheese mixture on top of beans and then spread out into an even layer.

-- Bake at 350 for 20-25 minutes until cheese is melted, and dip is warm and bubbly.
+- Place the assembled taco dip into a preheated oven and bake until the cheese is melted, and dip is warm and bubbly.

-- Top the warm dip with the tomato mixture and serve with tortilla chips.
+- Top the warm dip with the tomato mixture.

 Lightened-Up Taco Dip

-For a taco dip that is lower in fat and calories but still satisfying, I suggest making the following modifications (you can opt to make one or all of the swaps, depending on how many calories you want to save.)
+For a taco dip that is lower in fat and calories but still satisfying, I suggest making one or more of the following modifications, depending on how many calories you want to save.

 - Omit the layer of shredded cheese, the dip will still have plenty of flavor.